mwarning/device-observatory/README.md

  * Devices accessing the info page only see own data (except for the local host)
  * Shows MAC address, DHCP device host name, device manufacturer
  * Shows accessed domains, IP addresses and ports
- * Shows first/last time accessed
+ * Shows first/last time a website was accessed
  * Show SSIDs from active scanning
  * Show traffic by destination